 For more information about the Student Freedom Agreement and its application process, visit Student Freedom Initiative’s website.
 The website also contains a dedicated Frequently Asked Questions webpage for additional information.
-Qualifying students who are considering a Student Freedom Agreement application are encouraged to thoroughly read all documents provided by Student Freedom Initiative before and during the application and approval process.
+Qualifying students who are considering a Student Freedom Agreement application are encouraged speak with the office of financial aid and to thoroughly read all documents provided by Student Freedom Initiative before and during the application and approval process.

 Learn more about the terms of the Student Freedom Agreement.

 The idea for Student Freedom Initiative came out of the process used to pay off the Morehouse College Class of 2019 student loan debts.
 Robert F. Smith, Founder, Chairman, and CEO of Vista Equity Partners, paid off those loans.
 In doing so, Smith began to discuss with educators and financiers a program designed to address the disproportionate burden of student loan debt borne by African American college graduates.
 When a Black student graduates, they typically already owe $7,400 more on average than their white peers.
 That amount triples in only a few years due to accrued interest.
 Student Freedom Initiative is designed to help alleviate that disparity.